'Giants Of The Monsoon Forest' Explores The Lives Of Working Elephants In Asia

 In the future, working elephants' fettering chains might be loosened, elephants might be allowed to wander longer in the forest, and GPS systems might help keep track of them.
 Anyway, there's no use, Shell believes, in allowing the perfect to be the enemy of the good.

-As I read, I wondered whether tweaking the system of elephant capture and labor still leaves too little "good": Is capture and control of wild elephants really the best model we can devise for elephant conservation?
+As I read, I wondered whether tweaking the system of elephant capture and labor still leaves too little "good."
+Is capture and control of wild elephants really the best model we can devise for elephant conservation?

 A story Shell recounts from 1942 about elephant Maggie is illuminating.
 When the Japanese invaded Burma, Maggie accompanied a party of British missionary-hospital workers and others who trekked through muddy, hilly, challenging terrain, heading for India.
 In the hills, "Maggie was heavily leaden and breathing hard."
 At the rain-swollen Namyung River, again and again she carried men, women, children, and supplies across.

 Maggie made it into India with the group.
-The next morning, when the mahout went to find Maggie, "he found only the remains of a broken chain....
+The next morning, when the mahout went to find Maggie, "he found only the remains of a broken chain. ...
 She was gone."

 A question that clouds every page in Giants of the Monsoon Forest is this: Who could blame her?